 Read directions and watch the video before starting- this recipe can be tricky.

-In a medium pot, over high heat, add rinsed white quinoa, salt, garlic powder, cumin, dried herbs, olive oil, and stir.
+In a medium pot, over high heat, add water, rinsed white quinoa, salt, garlic powder, cumin, dried herbs, olive oil, and stir.
 Bring to a boil.
 Cover, lower heat to low, and simmer gently for 20 minutes.
 Set timer.

 While the quinoa is cooking make the Tomato Chickpea Relish, stirring all ingredients together in a medium bowl.